jsumners/abstract-cache/Readme.md

 ## Options

-*abstract*client* accepts an options object with the following properties:
+*abstract-client* accepts an options object with the following properties:

 + `useAwait` (Default: `false`): designate that the resulting cache client should use `async/await` functions.
 When `false`, every method accepts a